simp/pupmod-simp-simp_bolt/README.md

 directory structure will be created if necessary.
 This can also be configured to an alternate location.

-By default, Bolt collects various analytics associated with a random UUID, details are available at
-[Analytics data collection](https://puppet.com/docs/bolt/latest/bolt_installing.html#concept-8242)
-.
-The simp_bolt module overrides and disables this be default but it can be re-enabled in Hiera.
+By default, Bolt collects various analytics associated with a random UUID, non-identifiable user, details are available at [Analytics data collection](https://puppet.com/docs/bolt/latest/bolt_installing.html#concept-8242) .
+The simp_bolt module overrides and disables this by default, but it can be re-enabled in Hiera.

-The simp_bolt module relies upon the simp/pam and simp/sudo modules for implementation and will install them if necessary.
+The simp_bolt module relies upon the `simp/pam` and `simp/sudo` modules for implementation and will install them if necessary.

 ### Beginning with simp_bolt